itsdfish/SequentialSamplingModels.jl/docs/src/layout.md

 # Changing the Layout

-As the example below demonstrates, the Plots.jl panels density plots by choice:
+As the example below demonstrates, densities are paneled according choice by default:

 ```@example layout